 Head to the wraiths after the wolves and use Smite on the blue wraith because he has life stealing and does big damage to you considering you are level 1.
 Use the tempest, flurry, cripple tactic as I said before and finish of the small ones.

 Put a rank into safe guard / iron will and head to the mini golems.
 The mini golems can be hard to kill if you do not have armour seals due to there being two of them and they hit relatively hard for a jungle mob.
 Keep safe guard up as much as you can and activate iron will for the life steal because it combines well with the Vampiric Scepter.
-Recall after defeating them and purchase your Long Sword or Boots of Speed depending on how much money you have acquired.
+Recall after defeating them and purchase your Long Sword or Boots depending on how much money you have acquired.

 Head straight over to the blue golem and take him down.
 He should be fairly easy to kill considering you have recalled and are on full health.
 After slaying him and his minions put another rank into and then go for the wolves again.
 You can regenerate some of the health you lost to the blue golem here, preparing you for the lizard elder.